SSWConsulting/SSW.People.Profiles/Stephan-Fako/Stephan-Fako.md

 quoteAuthor: "Dwight D. Eisenhower"
 ---

-Stephan is the SSW Senior Account.
-He comes to SSW with more than 5 years of accounting experience under his belt, and loves to use technology to solve accountancy problems.
+I'm the Senior Accountant at SSW, bringing with me over five years of accounting experience, along with a fervent enthusiasm for technology and a proven track record of solving intricate accountancy challenges.

-Coming from a chartered accounting role, he now works closely with our Financial Controller to ensure SSW runs smoothly, including leading our finance reporting, as well as the general finance and admin duties.
+My professional journey, rooted in the realm of chartered accounting, has led me to a close partnership with our Financial Controller at SSW.
+Our collaborative efforts ensure the seamless operation of SSW, with my responsibilities encompassing leadership in financial reporting and the adept management of our general finance and administrative duties.

-Stephan is passionate about finance and can help you with Xero Accounting, automation, and management accounting.
+Finance is not just my job; it's my passion.
+I am well-equipped to assist you with specialized expertise in Xero Accounting, automation, and the intricate world of management accounting.
+Feel free to connect if you're seeking innovative financial solutions.

-When Stephan is not working, he loves to play Catan with his friends and family and investing into the share market.
+In my downtime, I find joy in engaging with both friends and family through boardgames.
+Another passion of mine is the world of literature, as I enjoy the journey offered by the pages of a good book.